Your Guide to Post-Christmas Day Cleanup

 - White cloth or white kitchen towel

 Mix the above recipe and blot the mixture on the stained area using your cloth or towel.
 Take another clean, dry cloth or towel to remove the excess liquid.
-Repeat process until you have no stain.
+Repeat the process until you have no stain.

 Removing red wine stains with milk